TheRoniOne/Cleaner.jl/README.md

 Simple tools for common data cleaning problems.

 With Cleaner.jl you will be able to:
-- Easily format column names for any [Tables.jl](https://github.com/JuliaData/Tables.jl) compatible interface.
+- Easily format column names for any [Tables.jl](https://github.com/JuliaData/Tables.jl) compatible implementation.
+- Rematerialize your source Tables.jl type as our CleanTable implements the Tables interface too!